damianhakert/damianhakert.github.io/source/posts/2016-05-10-feature-highlight-push-to-remote-repository.md

 ![Trigger push to a remote repository](/images/blogimages/push-to-remote-repository/trigger.png)

+## Playing with mirroring functionality

-As an experiment, I built a chain of 3 repositories: Bitbicket → GitLab → Github.
+As an experiment, I built a chain of 3 repositories: [Bitbicket](https://bitbucket.org/ivannemytchenko/sync) → [GitLab](https://gitlab.com/inem/sync) → [Github](https://github.com/inem/sync).

-It means every change from Bitbucket repo goes to GitLab, triggers build there(since I checked "Trigger builds for mirror updates" checkbox).
+Every change from Bitbucket repo goes to GitLab, triggers build there(since I checked "Trigger builds for mirror updates" checkbox).
 Then all the changes are pushed to the repo at Github.

 ![Checkbox](/images/blogimages/push-to-remote-repository/checkbox.png)

+As you see, mirroring gives you an additional dimension of flexibility.
+You can use it to modify existing workflow, or to build one from scratch.

 "Push to remote repository" is a feature of GitLab Enterprise Edition.
 It means that you can use it for free at GitLab.com or in your own GitLab EE instance.